awsdocs/amazon-corretto-8-user-guide/doc_source/generic-linux-install.md

 ## Install Amazon Corretto 8 on RPM\-Based Linux<a name="rpm-linux-install-instruct"></a>

-### Using yum\.corretto\.aws<a name="amazon-corretto-yum-install-instruct"></a>
+### Using yum<a name="amazon-corretto-yum-install-instruct"></a>

-To use the Corretto yum repositories on RPM\-based systems, such as Amazon Linux AMI, you need to import the Corretto public key and then add the repository to the system list\.
+To use Corretto RPM repositories with the yum package manager \(such as Amazon Linux AMI\), import the Corretto public key and then add the repository to the system list\.
 For most systems, you must run the following commands:

 **Example**